OcelotBabou/Quartz/content/2-The World/Regions/Locations/Sentinel’s Crown.md

 **Overview:**

 Sentinel’s Crown is a lone watchtower perched high along the cragged ridges of the Neoramus Range.
-Isolated and windswept, this towering structure watches over the vast valleys and broken passes below, keeping vigilant guard against threats from the deeper mountains and the West, with sprawling views across the majority of the Road North.
+Isolated and windswept, this towering structure watches over the vast valleys and broken passes below, keeping vigilant guard against threats from the deeper mountains and the West, with sprawling views across the majority of the [[Road North]].

 **Description:**